ordina-jworks/ordina-jworks.github.io/_posts/2020-11-20-chaos-engineering.md

 * What will happen if latency increases with 300ms?
 * What will happen if we lose connection to our DB?

-Make hypothesis on parts of the system you believe are resilient — after all, that’s the whole point of the experiment.
+Make hypotheses on parts of the system you believe are resilient — after all, that’s the whole point of the experiment.
-Also think about what the preferred outcome will be in one of these situations and don’t make a hypothesis that you know will break you!
+Also think about what the preferred outcome will be in one of these situations and don’t make a hypothesis that you know you will break!

 Example:
 * What if the 'Shop By Category' service fails to load in our online webshop?